-Jeff Makholm1 INTRODUCTION 1 Many economists and policy makers acknowledge that liberalization in gas and electricity markets is consistent with energy supply security – but only with the important caveat that industry structure and underlying institutions in those markets support genuine competition.
+2. Seeking competition and supply security in natural gas: the US experience and European challenge Jeff Makholm1 INTRODUCTION 1 Many economists and policy makers acknowledge that liberalization in gas and electricity markets is consistent with energy supply security – but only with the important caveat that industry structure and underlying institutions in those markets support genuine competition.
 The structural questions for natural gas seem easy to assess.
 Gas is a natural resource (not a manufactured product like electricity), with well-defined production and import sources and major consumers, all interconnected by a highly predictable pipeline network.
 The institutions that create conditions necessary for efficient and competitive gas markets, however, are not so easy to assess.
 The contrast between the American and European gas systems is a case in point.
 In the twenty-first century, both display continent-sized pipeline networks connecting various major sources of supply with large gas distribution, power generation and industrial gas customers.
 And yet, America displays a freely competitive gas market typified by vigorous spot trading at many hubs nationwide, including a robust forward/ futures trading market.
 That market has dispensed with the long-term gas contracts typical through the 1980s.
-The American market also exhibits an unregulated, ‘Coasian’ (what we also call ‘contractualized’) market in gas transport to any part of the existing network – the entirety of which remains, paradoxically, subject to cost-of-service regulation by the Federal Energy Regulatory Commission (FERC).2 Parallel to the growth of an independent, contractualized transport market, the job of the FERC has shifted away from just rate setting to include overseeing the property rights and information flows that make...
+The American market also exhibits an unregulated, ‘Coasian’ (what we also call ‘contractualized’) market in gas transport to any part of the existing network – the entirety of which remains, paradoxically, subject to cost-of-service regulation by the Federal Energy Regulatory Commission (FERC).2 Parallel to the growth of an independent, contractualized transport market, the job of the FERC has shifted away...

 You are not authenticated to view the full text of this chapter or article.